- Do you have a cool project idea that uses extensive library resources, such as archival materials or foreign language books?

 - Would having up to $4500 assist with your project idea?

 If you answered yes to all three, then consider applying for the Duke University Libraries Summer Research Grants (DULSRG)!
 We welcome applications from students with all levels of prior experience using library materials.
-This year, our application deadline is March 15th, 2022!
+Our application deadline has been extended to March 24th, 2023!

 DULSRG are awarded to first-generation and/or low-income undergraduate students to support original library research either at Duke or at another library or cultural institution with a library.
 Awards are granted up to a maximum of $4500 to cover expenses such as campus housing, transportation, meals while conducting research, online trainings, and digitization expenses.
 Because research expenses can vary depending on the field of research and the duration of the project, students are able to pool grant funding with other awards.

-We’d like to stress that your research does not need to be conducted in person!
+Your research does not need to be conducted in person!
 The grant will cover any expenses related to virtual research and access using Duke or another library’s resources!
 This could include utilizing digitized collections such as Duke’s own University Archives or Government Documents, or accessing the digitized collections of another university or cultural institution!
-While the pandemic may have slowed the pace of in-person research, virtual resources for research have become more plentiful than ever – this grant could be your ticket to accessing what’s out there!